Lay a set of We Connect Cards on a table, action-side facing up.

 Promoting Personal & Collective Well-Being

 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

 As an interactive group exercise that invites people to achieve a common goal, Freeze Frame is ideally suited to programs that seek to build social and interpersonal competencies.
-At a minimum, it is possible to frame this activity as an opportunity to explore the benefits of teamwork, goal-setting, and responsible decision-making.
+At a minimum, it is possible to frame this activity as an opportunity to explore the benefits of teamwork, leadership, goal-setting and responsible decision-making.
 You could also look at willingness to cooperate, conflict, and risk-taking behaviours, too.
 In addition to those asked in the Reflection Tips tab, you could invite your group to reflect on their response to the following questions: